 Read more about securely processing invoices for services rendered.

-Business Email Compromise (BEC) is one of the main tactics used by cyber criminals to steal funds.
-It is also emerging that attackers are using BEC as a vehicle to compromise an organisation’s critical data.
+Business Email Compromise (BEC) is one of the main tactics used by cybercriminals to steal funds.
+It is also emerging that attackers are using BEC as a vehicle to compromise an organization’s critical data.

-This incident is another reminder that finance executives need to be coordinating closely with their organisation’s cyber security and IT teams.
+This incident is another reminder that finance executives need to be coordinating closely with their organization’s cybersecurity and IT teams.
 Working together to strengthen email security controls is essential to reduce the risk of a BEC attack which can result in both substantial financial losses, as well as critical data breaches.

 Catching the perpetrators of Business Email Compromise (BEC) scams can be notoriously difficult.
 All too often the proceeds of such crimes pass through the bank accounts of multiple money mules, before being converted into cryptocurrencies or transferred offshore.